woocommerce/facebook-for-woocommerce/readme.txt

  * Feature - Add support for Facebook App store flow
  * Tweak - Ask merchants to delete products when changing from sync to not sync state
  * Tweak - Remove business_management permission from login scopes
- * Tweak - Store paramaters for Commerce merchant settings ID and Instagram business ID
+ * Tweak - Store parameters for Commerce merchant settings ID and Instagram business ID
  * Fix - Fix Products::get_google_product_category_id_from_highest_category() to handle WP_Error
  * Fix - Fix random HELLO appearing in the category settings
  * Fix - Make sure that list of strings params are now converted to actual arrays.
 Fixes an issue with the use of the additional_features parameter